Gaborone Travel Information

 Malaria is a particular risk in Botswana between November and June in the northern parts of the country.
 Visitors who are camping or walking in the bush should be cautious of tick bites.
 There are no compulsory vaccinations, but a yellow fever vaccination certificate is required from travellers over one year of age coming from infected countries.
 Occasional outbreaks of anthrax occur among wild animals, and visitors to affected areas should seek local advice and not touch dead animal carcasses.
 Botswana has a good public health system, but facilities are limited outside urban areas.
 Health insurance for visitors is vital.
 Tap water in towns is safe to drink, and all foodstuffs are safe to consume.

 Tipping is expected in tourist hotels and restaurants.
-Many automatically add a service charge, but where not, a 10-15% tip is appreciated.
+Many automatically add a service charge, but where not, a 10 to 15 percent tip is appreciated.
 Taxi drivers, porters and golf caddies should also be tipped a relative amount.
 Tour guides, trackers and game rangers rely largely on tips for their income and should be rewarded accordingly.

 The majority of visits to Botswana are trouble-free, but visitors should be aware of the increasing incidence of crime, particularly armed robbery and rape, in the main towns.
 Wildlife and livestock make driving hazardous, so driving at night should be avoided.